 Tell him how you feel

-Rehearse what you want to say in advance.
-Discuss what you plan to say to your boyfriend with someone you trust.
+Practice what you want to say in advance.
+Discuss with someone you trust what you plan to say to your boyfriend.
 Alternatively, you can practice in front of a mirror.
 Anticipate his reactions and prepare responses based on what you think he will say.

 Get straight to the point.
 Breaking up is hard enough.
 Once the conversation starts, there’s no need to drag it out.
 Let your boyfriend know you want to have a serious talk.
 You can start with: